 - Banks are not providing relevant information at the right time.
 If you don’t know your client’s needs, you can’t offer them relevant information.

 - Banks fail to recognize individuals’ preferences.
-Some clients want to visit a branch office when they have a problem and others prefer.
+Some clients want to visit a branch office when they have a problem and others prefer to resolve them virtually.

 - Banks want everything ASAP!
 They want something done yesterday, while they can still remember that they wanted it yesterday!

-Looking at customer experience from a big picture perspective can be a little overwhelming.
+Looking at customer experience from a wider perspective can be a little overwhelming.
 However, it’s important to start somewhere.
 You can’t fix the whole problem at once, but you can tackle one or two small pieces of it at a time.

 Watch this video from our Technical Solution Architect & Product Manager, Sridevi Ramasamy (Shri), explaining why banks need to use their customer experience as a competitive differentiator and how banks can achieve that.